chuckboyce/Hensley/replit.md

 - **Recent Changes Format**: Always include a client summary in italics that's suitable for invoices or status reports.
 Focus on results and benefits, not technical details.
 - **Documentation Updates**: Update the Recent Changes section in this file at each checkpoint.
 - **Navigation Behavior**: Always scroll to top of page on route change, unless landing on a specific anchor (hash link).
 This is implemented via the `ScrollToTop` component in `App.tsx`.

+# Pillar Page Forbidden Domains

+The following domains have been excluded from all pillar page neighborhood sections (communities without links simply don't display the external link icon):
+- **realtor.com** - Too generic, not specialized for local communities
+- **newhomesource.com** - Generic new construction (excluded to reduce noise)
+- **destateparks.com** - Not applicable for all states (MD pages removed)
+- **55places.com** - Not relevant to target market

+When adding future pillar pages, automatically filter out these domains from neighborhood link sections.

 # System Architecture